troeger/corba-example/README.md

 Everything is optimized to be small, including the Makefile's.
 Therefore, the usage of a naming service is ommitted.

-All code was tested on MacOS X Yosemite, with an OMNIOrb installation from Homebrew.
+All code was tested on MacOS X Yosemite, with an omniORB installation from Homebrew.

 ## Python
-- Install OMNIOrb, test that it is available as Python package (import OMNIOrb).
+- Install omniORB, test that it is available as Python package (import OMNIOrb).
 - Go into the ./python subdirectory.
 - (Optional) Re-generate stubs and skeletons with "omniorb -bpython ../echo.idl".
 - Start the server with "python server.py".
 It will print the server IOR to be used by the client.
 - Start the client with "python client.py <IOR>".

 ## C++
-- Install OMNIOrb.
+- Install omniORB.
 - Go into the ./cxx subdirectory.
 - (Optional) Re-generate stubs and skeletons with "omniorb -bcxx ../echo.idl".
 - Call "make" to build client and server.